infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 But before going deeper into this, let's have a look at what others did:

 The basics of all text classification problems lie in so-called Information Retrieval (IR) methods which started to be developed in the early 1970s.
 These first methods were unsupervised, that is, they try to find information from a given text document without classifying it or assigning labels to it in any kind. <br>

+**Basic algorithms for IR** are:
+  * Bag of Words: represents texts by frequency of appearing words
+  * Term Frequency / Inverse Document Frequency: sets term frequency and inverse document frequency and in this way represents texts by relevance of appearing words
+  * N-grams: a set of co-occurring words (e.g. names)

 Here you can see the most important steps in unsupervised text classification:

 **Unsupervised**